vpp-dev/vpp-release-notes/README.md

 @page release_notes_2506 Release notes for VPP 25.06

-More than 161 commits since the previous release, including 61 fixes.
+More than 166 commits since the previous release, including 65 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 25.06 release, generated as on Sun Apr 13 03:48:29 UTC 2025.
+These are the *DRAFT* release notes for the upcoming VPP 25.06 release, generated as on Mon Apr 14 02:45:13 UTC 2025.

 HIGHLIGHTS-PLACEHOLDER